google/applied-machine-learning-intensive/v2/01_what_is_ml/00_introduction/slides.md

 # Deep Learning

-a machine learning approach that breaks a problem down into many pieces so it can learn more from the training data
+A machine learning approach that breaks a problem down into many pieces, so it can learn more from the training data

 <!--
 Deep learning is a specific type of machine learning approach that gets its name from the large number of layers often used to build a neural network.
 Because these models are so complex, different layers can often learn different insights about the problem.